gitpan/Ogre/README.txt

 C++ compiler by setting the CXX environmental variable.
 Anything more, and you'll have to hack at Makefile.PL.

+OPTIONAL

+If you have Gtk2 installed, which in practice means that this is true:

+  pkg-config --atleast-version=2.0.0 gtk+-2.0

+then a static method, Ogre->getWindowHandleString, will be built.
+The string returned can be passed to the `params' argument of Ogre::Root::createRenderWindow in order to use a window (widget) already created by gtk2-perl or wxPerl, thereby letting you embed an Ogre widget in a GUI application.
+This feature is currently EXPERIMENTAL, meaning its usage might change in the future or be dropped altogether if it doesn't work.

+Some scripts under examples/ require these Perl modules:

+ - OIS
+ - Readonly

+I recommend installing both of them, but you don't have to.

+Note for OIS: there's apparently an incompatibility between versions 0.99_rc1 (which I have installed) and 1.0.0 of libois; in particular in OIS/xs/InputManager.xs you might get two methods failing to work: s/numJoysticks/numJoySticks/ and s/numKeyBoards/numKeyboards/.
+I'll try to get that worked around soon.

 It would be a good idea to make sure you also have installed CEGUI, OIS, libdevil, and nVidia Cg, if those aren't already installed.
 This Perl module currently only provides support for OGRE and OIS, however; I might wrap